authelia/authelia/docs/configuration/server.md

 the language itself, or adding a variant form of that language.
 If you'd like support for another language feel free to make a PR.
 We also encourage people to make PR's for variants where the difference in the variants is important._

-_**Important Note** The key names in these files are not guaranteed in any form of stability.
-Users who utilize these overrides should either check for changes to the files in the [en](https://github.com/authelia/authelia/tree/master/internal/server/locales/en) translation prior to upgrading or PR their translation._
+_**Important Note** Overriding these files will not guarantee any form of stability.
+Users who planning to utilize these overrides should either check for changes to the files in the [en](https://github.com/authelia/authelia/tree/master/internal/server/locales/en) translation prior to upgrading or PR their translation to ensure it is maintained._